Our Story

 Mission

-Chipola Area Habitat works in partnership with God, and people from all walks of life, to build and renovate houses, so that there are decent houses in decent communities in which every person can experience God’s love and can live and grow into all that God intends.
+Chipola Area Habitat works in partnership with God, and people from all walks of life, to build houses, so that there are decent homes in decent communities in which every person can experience God’s love and can grow into all that God intends.

 Vision

-Here at the Chipola Area Habitat for Humanity, we envision a world where everyone has a decent place
+We envision a world where everyone has a decent place to live.

 Values